cheneyveron/clover-x79-e5-2670-gtx650/README.md

 Note: EI Capitan and Sierra requires DVI or HDMI port.
 VGA is not supported.

-And, you must install with nv_disable=1 or impossible to go into system.

-Make sure the Model in SMIBIOS is not changed.
-In my config that is Mac-F65AE981FFA204ED otherwise graphic card will fail to start.
+Make sure the Model in SMIBIOS is corrsponding to a patch to GraphicPlicy in Kexts and Patches.
+In my config the model is Mac-F65AE981FFA204ED. otherwise graphic card will fail to output.

+Set SMIBIOS Model to MacPro6,1 and Graphic card can change frequency But not CPU.

+And to Macmini6,2 CPU can change frequency but not graphic card.

+What's more important?

+That is up to YOU.
+I choose CPU.

 ## Netcard: Rtl8100/8600